-- > Lessons involve a focus on spellings, punctuation and grammar and handwriting patterns. - > Year groups follow Spelling Shed where specific sets of words are taught using different methods - > We follow or handwriting progression map in each year group.
-Correct pencil grip is promoted and presentation of writing is a high priority. - Our writing lessons contain a balance of dictated writing and independent writing opportunities, which for targeted pupils, enables them to use their current phonic knowledge to write words and sentences. - The RWI approach to spelling words is adopted in writing lessons for continuity and independence (hide your fingers, find the sounds, write it)
+- > Lessons involve a focus on spellings, punctuation and grammar and handwriting patterns. - > Year groups follow Superhero spelling where specific sets of words are taught using different methods - > We use Kinetic Letters handwriting programme for FS2, Year one and Year two.
+The letter formation and handwriting style continues into KS2.
+Correct pencil grip is taught and presentation of writing is a school priority.

-Each half term, assessed pieces of writing are completed and analysed according to the year groups expectations
+- > Our writing lessons contain a balance of dictated writing and independent writing opportunities, which for targeted pupils, enables them to use their current phonic knowledge to write words and sentences. - > The RWI approach to spelling words is adopted in writing lessons in FS2 and KS1 for continuity and independence (hide your fingers, find the sounds, write it) - > Each half term, assessed pieces of writing are completed and analysed according to the year groups expectations